ijbd/CoalPlants/README.md

 # Coal Plants Python Integration Module
 Code by ijbd and dcorrell

-## Updates
+## Assumptions
-2/12/2021
-> Gathered data for emissions, generator location, and marginal social costs.

-2/15/2021
-> Fixed EASIUR processing script.
-Updated data source descriptions.

-2/17/2021
-> Worked on `easiur.py` with the goal of getting a csv to pull marginal cost per MWh for any generator in the U.S. I started by getting generator info form EIA860 including nameplate capacity and stack heights. **ASSUMPTION:** Since annual emissions/generation data are by plant, each generator in a plant has the same marginal emissions. **ASSUMPTION:** Every generator in a plant has the average height of all stacks reported for that plant. **ASSUMPTION:** Generators with no stack height data are assumed to have stack heights of 150m.
+Since annual emissions/generation data are by plant, each generator in a plant has the same marginal emissions.

-2/18/2021-2/22/2021
-> Finished processing the final CSV with marginal health costs ($/MWh) for each plant.

-2/23/2021-3/1/2021
-> Found a large numbers of plants without emissions data.
-Switched to eGRID emissions data, which has a larger number of plants, but found the same issue. **Solution:** Filtered out renewable plants.
-After applying that filter, the script produced valid marginal health costs for 2881 of 3372 conventional (fossil fuel) plants.

-3/11/2021-3/12/2021
-> Some basic updates to maintain consistency with coal plants modular.
-Return pandas DataFrame and accept pandas Series of plant codes (numpy array still accepted).
-BEGAN PLANTS: Localized coal plant and generation data.
-Established interface.
-Finished implementation and interface.
-Tested with different regional inputs. **Currently:** getCoalGeneration returns 2019 generation.

-3/13/2021-3/17/2021
-> Debug, test, and finalize.
-Finished interface, cleaning up documentation, and analysis of outputs.

-4/15/2021-4/19/2021
-> Added coal generation from dcorrell.
-Add state filtering functionality as well.
-Compare emission rates with EIA historical values (lookin' good).
-Clean up the pandas code and update readme.
-Remove averaging based on data given by dcorrell
+Every generator in a plant has the average height of all stacks reported for that plant.

+Generators with no stack height data are assumed to have stack heights of 150m.

 ## Interface